Sadia-Ilyas/100-days-of-code/README.md

 Today I learned about  List group classes of bootstrap .
 DAY:23
 Today I learned about  Table classes of bootstrap .
+DAY:24
+Today I learned about  Pagination classes of bootstrap .